Carbon Inventory & Climate Action Plan

 The University of Cincinnati used the Clean Air-Cool Planet (CA-CP) calculator, a standard among members of the ACUPCC, to determine its environmental impact in CO2 equivalent.

 The University of Cincinnati completed its Climate Action Plan on September 15, 2009.
-The comprehensive document includes an in-depth study of the University's carbon inventory and existing practices in categories such as transporation, buildings, energy, education, outreach, etc. The Climate Action Plan then details possible solutions to making the University more sustainable and reaching its goal of carbon neutrality by 2050.
+The comprehensive document includes an in-depth study of the University's carbon inventory and existing practices in categories such as transporation, buildings, energy, education, outreach, etc. The Climate Action Plan then details possible solutions to making the University more sustainable.

 The Climate Action Plan included contributions from many individuals and offices on campus and was compiled and written by the President's Advisory Council on Environment & Sustainability (PACES).